Amira (film)

-Amira (أميرة) is a 2021 Arabic drama film directed by Egyptian filmmaker Mohamed Diab.
-The film is produced by Mohamed Hefzy for Film Clinic, Mona Abdelwahab for Agora Audiovisuals, Moez Masoud for Acamedia Pictures in co-production with Youssef El Taher for Taher Media Production and Rula Nasser for The Imaginarium Films.
-The film stars Tara Abboud in the titular role, whereas Saba Mubarak, and Ali Suliman made supportive roles.
-The film revolves around Amira, a 17-year-old Palestinian, who is told that she was conceived with the smuggled sperm of her imprisoned father, Nawar.
+Amira (أميرة) is a 2021 drama film directed by Mohamed Diab, in his first film set in Palestine.
+It was co-written by Diab, Khaled Diab and Sherine Diab.
+The film stars Tara Abboud in the title role, a 17-year-old Palestinian, who is told that she was conceived by her mother Warda (Saba Mubarak) with the smuggled sperm of her imprisoned father, Nawar (Ali Suliman).

-This is the first film by an Egyptian director set in Palestine.
-The film had its world premiere at Venice International Film Festival on September 3, 2021, and competed within the Orizzonti competition.
-At the festival, the film won two awards: the Lanterna Magica Award and the Interfilm Award.
-In August, the film was selected to compete at the Feature Narrative Competition in the fifth edition of Egypt's El Gouna Film Festival (GFF), which marked its first Arab world premiere.
+The film had its world premiere in the Orizzonti section of the 78th Venice International Film Festival on 3 September 2021.
 It was selected as the Jordanian entry for the Best International Feature Film at the 94th Academy Awards, but it was withdrawn by the Royal Film Commission due to controversy surrounding the film's subject matter.
-The film, which centers on a Palestinian girl who learns her real father was an Israeli prison guard rather than a Palestinian prisoner, was criticised by prisoners' rights organisations and withdrawn "out of respect to the feelings of the prisoners and their families."
+The film was criticized by prisoners' rights organizations and withdrawn "out of respect to the feelings of the prisoners and their families".

+Plot

+Amira, a 17-year-old Palestinian, who is told that she was conceived with the smuggled sperm of her imprisoned father, Nawar.
+However, during another attempt of impregnate his wife Warda through smuggled sperm, the family discovers that Nawar is actually sterile.
+Amira biological father was in fact an Israeli prison guard.